iluvjava/Maths/Notebook 2.0/CSE 546/Kernel Machine.md

 ---
 ### **Direct Expansion on Linear Features**

-In the case of using a polynomial to introduce non-linearity, we face the problem of large number of computations to achieve that:
+In the case of using a polynomial to introduce non-linearity, we face the problem of large number of computations to achieve that.

+Suppose that there are 2 features, and I want 3 degree polynomials, then there will be 4 of them in total.
+Basically this is a [[Stars And Bars]] problem, all
+$x_1^ax_2^b$ where $a + b = p$ and $a, b$ are integers are a valid high dimensional features.

+And this grows very quickly.

+Therefore it's not good to computing that, but if we only need to compute the inner product, then we can just do $(y_1 + y_2)^p(x_1 + x_2)^p$ where $x, y$ are 2 of the samples drawn.

+**And this is one of the motivation behind Kernel Machine**

+**Well Defined Kernels**:

 ---
 ### **The Kernel Trick on Linear Regression**